New Seekers

 On 24th September, after more than two years in captivity, Jackie Mann is released by his kidnappers in Beirut.

-Jazz legend Miles Davis dies of pneumonia and a stroke on 28th September.
+Jazz legend Miles Davis dies of pneumonia and a stroke on 28th September, aged 65.

 On 30th September the President of Haiti, Jean-Bertrand Aristide, is overthrown by a military coup.
 During the following months thousands of Haitians flee from their homeland aboard small boats.